 Artificial Neural Network

-Artificial neural network (ANN), also called neural network which is originated from simulating biological neural networks.
+Artificial neural network (ANN), also called neural network, is originated from simulating biological neural networks.
 Generally, it consists of many neurons in layers including one input layer, one or several hidden layers and an output layer [46].
 The neurons are fully interconnected between the neighboring layers by weight, and typically no inter-connections between neurons within the same layer [47].

-There are many possible network structures, in this study the type utilized is the BPNN.
-A preliminary architecture of the BPNN is determined to be 4 - n - 1, where 4 input neurons represent the input features standing for FA, LP, SF and crack width before self-healing, n = 5 indicates the number of neurons in the hidden layer, and 1 target neuron in the output layer for the predicted crack width after self-healing.
-This is a three-layer network with one hidden layer which is already able to approximate most continuous function, of which the complex nonlinear relationship could be approximated in accuracy [26].
+There are many possible network structures available, BPNN was utilized in this study because of.
+A preliminary architecture of the BPNN was determined to be 4 - n - 1, where 4 input neurons represented the input features standing for FA, LP, SF and crack width before self-healing, n = 5 indicated the number of neurons in the hidden layer, and 1 target neuron in the output layer for the predicted crack width after self-healing.
+This is a three-layer network with one hidden layer capable to approximate most continuous functions, of which the complex nonlinear relationship could be approximated in accuracy [26].
 The architecture of the BPNN model for predicting self-healing is demonstrated in Figure 5.